 Baking The Pavlova Base:

 - Place the meringue into the centre of the oven and immediately reduced the heat to 160C/140C gas mark 3, 325F.

-- Bake for 1 hour and 15 minutes – DO NOT open the oven door whilst baking.
+- Bake for 1 hour and 15 minutes and DO NOT open the oven door while baking.

 - As soon as the baking time has elapsed the oven off and allow the pavlova to cool completely in the oven.
-Cooling the meringue slowly in the oven helpS reduce any cracking.
+Also, cooling the meringue slowly in the oven helps reduce any cracking.

 - Tip: Make the pavlova the night before it is needed, then cool overnight in the oven.

 Making The Raspberry Coulis:

 - To make the coulis, tip the raspberries, lemon juice, water and sugar into a small saucepan.

 - Place the pan over a high heat, stirring with a wooden spoon to mash the raspberries up.
 As soon as the mixture has bubbled to a boil, turn the heat off.